 The Oloolua Nature Trail is a great hiking spot for those who want to enjoy nature without venturing too far from the city.
 This trail has plenty of trees and is about 5 kilometers (3.11 miles) long.
 It’s an easy to moderate hike.
 Also, it is quiet and perfect for a one or two-hour trek alone or with family.

-Keep an eye out for the wildlife, including monkeys and rabbits, while hiking.
+Keep an eye out for the wildlife, including monkeys and rabbits.
 A cave, picnic site, and waterfall are other features of this hiking site.
 Wear sturdy shoes and bring plenty of water for a seamless hike.

 7. Haller Park – Mombasa

 There’s also a lovely nature trail winding through the park where tourists interact with tortoises, monkeys, giraffes, and other wild animals.
 Trees and bushes provide a cool serene environment.
-So, if you are looking for an unforgettable hiking experience on the Kenyan coast, drop by Haller Park.
+So, if you want an unforgettable hiking experience on the Kenyan coast, drop by Haller Park.

 Exploring Kenya’s beauty through hiking